Barabasi-Lab/AI-Bind/README.md

 Northeastern OneDrive link: https://northeastern-my.sharepoint.com/:f:/g/personal/chatterjee_ay_northeastern_edu/EqEzRichYUhDpJUj65lB4esBdu4ScbQrAisKpsGiIJg3Jg?e=FMVNX3 (Use wget and rename the folder)

-## Alternative Installation using Docker
+## Alternative Faster Installation usingDdata-less Docker

 1. Download the docker file named "Predictions.dockerfile".
 2. On your terminal, move to the directory with the dockerfile and run :